Francis Conyngham, 2nd Marquess Conyngham: Military career

-Ireland and the Hunger
+Ireland and the Famine

-Burton-Conyngham was an absentee landlord over estates in Ireland; particularly in County Donegal (covering Glenties, Arranmore and most of the barony of Boylagh) in Ulster.
+Conyngham was an absentee landlord over estates in Ireland; particularly in County Donegal (covering Glenties, Arranmore and most of the barony of Boylagh).
 He showed little interest in these estates he claimed there.
-According to Thomas Campbell Foster in an 1845 report for The Times of London newspaper, entitled "Commissioner to report on the condition of the people of Ireland", he had visited the area once in his life for a few days.
-Burton-Conyngham instead hired John Benbow, an English MP, as his chief managing agent, who visited once a year and sub-agents collected rent from tenants each half a year.
+According to Thomas Campbell Foster in an 1845 report for The Times, Conyngham had visited the area once in his life for a few days.
+Conyngham instead hired the MP John Benbow as his chief managing agent, who visited once a year and sub-agents collected rent from tenants twice a year.
 Foster's report described these estates as such "from one end of his large estate here to the other, nothing is to be found but poverty, misery, wretched cultivation, and infinite subdivision of land."

-As the poverty was particularly severe on Burton-Conyngham's estates, the Great Hunger of 1845–52 was miserable for his tenants.
-They had been surviving on a diet of potatoes and water, due to the constantly raising rent levels and those in Arranmore lived on seaweed part of the year.
-Including all of County Donegal, not just territories controlled by Burton-Conyngham, around 13,000 Irish people died as a consequence of the Hunger from 1845 to 1850 and many more emigrated.
-Burton-Conyngham sold Arranmore in 1847 to the land speculator Walter Chorley of Belfast for £200, who proved more interested in the estate but also far more ruthless (who decided to evict all the sub-tenants, many of whom fled to Donegal Town, while other Islanders were shipped off to the Great Lakes of North America).
+As the poverty was particularly severe on Conyngham's estates, the Great Famine was miserable for his tenants.
+They had been surviving on a diet of potatoes and water due to constantly rising rent levels, and those in Arranmore lived on seaweed for part of the year.
+Conyngham sold Arranmore in 1847 to the Belfast land speculator Walter Chorley for £200, who evicted all the sub-tenants, many of whom fled to Donegal Town or emigrated to North America.

 Courtier

+Victoria Regina by Henry Tanworth Wells.
 Queen Victoria receives the news of her accession from Lord Conyngham (left) and the Archbishop of Canterbury.

 In his youth, Lord Conyngham was a Page of Honour to the Prince Regent (later George IV).
 Between 1820 and 1830 he was a Groom of the Bedchamber and Master of the Robes to George IV.
 As Lord Chamberlain, it fell to him on the death of William IV to go with the Archbishop of Canterbury to Kensington Palace at 5 a.m. on 20 June 1837 to inform Princess Victoria that she was now Queen of Great Britain and Ireland.
 He was the first to address her as "Your Majesty".